dirigible-io/dirigible-io.github.io/help/scripting_services.md

 };
 </code></pre>

-> The libraries are not directly exposed as services, hence they do not have accessible endpoints in the registry.
+> Libraries are exposed as services, hence they have accessible endpoints in the registry.

 The reference of the library module from the service is performed by using the standard function *require()*, where the parameter is the location of the module constructed as follows: **<project_name>/<module_path>**

-Module path includes the full path to the module in the project structure without the predefined folder *ScriptingServices*, and also without the extension **\*.jslib**.
+Module path includes the full path to the module in the project structure without the predefined folder *ScriptingServices*, and also without the extension **\*.js**.

 <pre><code>/sample_project
     /ScriptingServices
-        /service1.js
+        /service.js
-        /library1.jslib
+        /library.js

-library1.jslib is refered in service1.js:
+library.js is refered in service.js:
 ...
-var library1 = require('sample_project/library1');
+var library = require('sample_project/library');
 ...
 </code></pre>